Carolina Mudcats: Milwaukee Brewers (2017–2025)

 The 2023 Mudcats ended the first-half five games out of first-place, but won the second-half by four games with a record of 39–25.
 Overall, they were 72–55 for the season.
 Carolina lost the Northern Division title versus the Down East Wood Ducks, 2–1.
 Victor Estevez was chosen for the Carolina League Manager of the Year Award.
-The Mudcats won the first-half of the 2024 season with a 41–24 mark, clinching a spot in the playoffs, but they were defeated in the division series by the Fredericksburg Nationals, 2–0.
+The Mudcats won the first half of the 2024 season with a 41–24 mark, clinching a spot in the playoffs, but they were defeated in the division series by the Fredericksburg Nationals, 2–0.
 Overall, they posted a league-best 78–51 record.
 Nick Stanley won the league's Manager of the Year Award.

 The 2025 season was the Mudcats' 35th and final season of play.
-They are expected to relocate to Wilson, North Carolina, in 2026.
-They will play at a new $75.5-million stadium near downtown, about 20 mi east of Five County Stadium.
-The team will be rebranded as the Wilson Warbirds.
+They relocated to Wilson, North Carolina, in 2026.
+They play at a new $75.5-million stadium near downtown, about 20 mi east of Five County Stadium.
+The team has been rebranded as the Wilson Warbirds.
 Carolina's final home game was a 1–0 loss to the Delmarva Shorebirds played on August 31 with 5,877 people in attendance.
 Their final game was a 6–3 win over the Fredericksburg Nationals at Virginia Credit Union Stadium on September 7.
 Shortstop Jesús Made won the league's Top MLB Prospect Award.
 Through nine seasons of competition as a Brewers farm club, the Mudcats had a win–loss record of 558–492.
 Over all 35 years of competition, Carolina had a 2,260–2,409 record.